ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 List items can consist of several paragraphs.
 Each following paragraph in a list item must be indented with at least 4 spaces or a tab:

-    1. This is a bullet point with two paragraphs.
+    1. This is a list item with two paragraphs.
 Lorem ipsum dolor

 sit amet, consectetuer adipiscing elit.
 Aliquam hendrerit mi posuere lectus.